PrincetonUniversity/slurm_mnist/README.md

 ### TigerGPU or Adroit

 TensorFlow 2.0 is not available on Anaconda Cloud yet.
 However, it is available via PyPI.
-Follow the installation directions below:
+Follow these installation directions:

 ```
 module load anaconda3